Fayetteville Chapter 7 Bankruptcy Attorneys

 • Tax Penalties and Unpaid Taxes Over 4 Years Old

-If you thought you could not qualify for Chapter 7 bankruptcy, finding out that you can is often a big relief.
-As soon as your case has been filed, the pressure of debt melts away and you are well on your way to complete debt relief.
+If you thought you couldn’t qualify for Chapter 7, finding out you can is a huge relief.
+Once your case is filed, the pressure of debt starts to melt away, and you’re on your way to real financial freedom.

-Your retirement accounts are usually safe from being taken away.
+Your retirement accounts are also usually safe from being taken away.
 This means you should not use your retirement money to pay off debt.
-You can talk to someone who knows the laws about this before making a decision.
+You can talk to someone who knows the laws, like a Fayetteville bankruptcy attorney, about this before making a decision.

-Some of the property that is protected if you file for Chapter 7 bankruptcy includes:
+Some of the properties that are protected if you file for Chapter 7 bankruptcy include:

 • Equity in your home